 Not long after that, I applied to graduate school and was accepted.
 The University of Arizona’s program was about to start seismology field work in South America, and the research sounded really interesting.
 I also knew and liked the people in the department, so I stayed in Arizona; five years later, I had my Ph.D.

 What I love about field work is that geology doesn't care where there are roads or where there are accommodations, so you end up in some pretty off-the-beaten-path places.
 I like that type of travel and adventure, which often requires you to ‘MacGyver’ creative solutions and make do with what you have.
 I find it an exciting and fun challenge.”

-Wagner is a staff scientist at the Carnegie Institution for Science’s Department of Terrestrial Magnetism, where she uses seismic tomography to analyze and interpret Earth’s structures.
+Wagner is a staff scientist at the Carnegie Institution for Science’s Department of Terrestrial Magnetism.
+She uses seismic tomography, a method of using seismic waves to "x-ray" below the surface, to analyze and interpret Earth’s structures.

 Wagner co-organized the 2016 EarthScope Synthesis Workshop on developing a new community model for the 4-D evolution of North America as well as the 2017 Workshop on the evolution of the Southern Appalachian Lithosphere.